Prosecutors: No criminal charge for NASCAR driver Kurt Busch

-A spokesman for the Dover Police Department, which investigated the incident and gave its findings to the attorney general's office, said the department respects the decision and has no further comment.
+A spokesman for the Dover Police Department, which investigated the incident and turned over its findings to the attorney general's office, said the department respects the decision, and would have no further comment.

-In a prepared statement, Busch thanked prosecutors for carefully considering the evidence and his supporters for standing by him "throughout this nightmare."
+In a prepared statement, Busch thanked prosecutors, and his supporters for standing by him "throughout this nightmare."

-Busch lost two rounds of appeals for reinstatement before the season-opening Daytona 500 and has missed the first two races of the season.
-NASCAR officials said Monday that he has agreed to follow their recommended guidelines to be eligible for eventual reinstatement.
+Busch lost two rounds of appeals for reinstatement before the season-opening Daytona 500, and has missed the first two races of the season, but NASCAR officials said on Monday he has agreed to follow their recommended guidelines to be eligible for eventual reinstatement.

 Driscoll said Busch assaulted her in September after she drove from her Maryland home to Dover to check on Busch after receiving disturbing texts.
 Driscoll said she and Busch argued in the bedroom of the motorhome before he grabbed her by the face and neck and slammed her head against a wall three times.